 Fanfare: A Pianist’s Thoughts on Practice, Playing and Recording, by Pål Eide.
 Reviews by Dent, Dubins, Clarke

-Bergens Tidende: The world is now listening to Pål Eide, by Erik Fossen (translation in English further down)
+Bergens Tidende, 13.01.2018: The world is now listening to Pål Eide, by Erik Fossen (translation in English further down)

 Recital at Edvard Grieg Museum Troldhaugen/2018

-"I felt in deep contact with Grieg's Steinway from 1892"
+"I felt in deep contact Grieg's music on his Steinway from 1892"

 BERGENS TIDENDE, 13.01.2018, by Erik Fossen